 Project Overview

 Brazil has emerged as a top global agricultural commodity producer over the past 40 years.
 Most of this growth is reflected in the expansive tropical savanna landscape characterizing the Cerrado biome, where an estimated 50 million head of cattle graze.
-Not only is Brazil the the world's largest beef exporter, providing close to 20 percent of total global beef exports, it is also the largest soybean exporter, providing 83 million metric tons in 2018.
+The Cerrado alone is responsible for roughly 55 percent of Brazil’s beef cattle production (over 26 million hectares of pasture) and 54 percent of its soybean output (over 18 million hectares of cultivated land).
+Not only is Brazil the world’s largest beef exporter, providing close to 20 percent of total global beef exports, it is also the largest soybean exporter, providing 83 million metric tons in 2018.
 Unfortunately, the environmental cost has been high, leading to land degradation and a significant loss of native vegetation.
 In this context, Brazil's main development challenge is to find the best way to sustainably manage its natural and productive landscapes by restoring degraded land, conserving the biodiversity and ecosystem services in the Cerrado biome.

-Cerrado biome with a particular focus on the following three areas:
+Cerrado biome with a particular focus on the following three watershed clusters (comprising nine “Productive Natural Landscape Nuclei”):

 Livestock and soybean